CodingInLondon/bitcoinmining-creative-uses/list.md

 # Creative Uses of Timestamping

-This is a collection of concrete examples of usage of Bitcoin mining.
+This is a collection of concrete examples of usage of Bitcoin mining around the world.

 ## 1. Balance energy grids